 The French Legation Museum is a house-museum in east Austin.
 The French Legation Museum represents a conscientious effort to return to details authentic to the Dubois and Robertson eras.
 Many pieces remain from the Robertson family's ownership of the home in addition to items from Dubois’ Legation.
 The reconstructed French country kitchen, designed by architect Raiford Stripling, is notable for its extensive eighteenth and nineteenth-century equipment.
 Further archeological study also provided the location of the privy/outhouse site; there is now a recreation of this outbuilding on site.
 Also available for weddings and private events.

 The German-Texan Heritage Society is a statewide non-profit organization dedicated to promoting awareness and preservation of the German cultural heritage in Texas.
-Headquartered in the German Free School and guided tours are provided every Thursday afternoon.
+The gardens of the German Free School are available for weddings, rehearsal dinners, and other special events.
+Public tours of the German Free School are offered every Thursday afternoon or by appointment.

-Under renovation since October of 2007, The Governor's Mansion was damaged by fire in June of 2008 and will be closed indefinitely for extensive repairs and rebuilding.
+Under renovation since October of 2007, The Governor's Mansion was damaged by fire in June of 2008, but is once again open after for extensive repairs and rebuilding.
+Fortunately at the time of the fire, all furnishings and historic aritifacts had been removed due to the scheduled renovation.
 Built in the Greek Revival architectural style, the original construction on the Texas Governor's Mansion was completed in 1856.
 Forty Texas governors and their families have occupied the Mansion.
-Fortunately at the time of the fire, all furnishings and historic aritifacts had been removed due to the scheduled renovation.
+Free guided tours of the Texas Governor's Mansion are available Tuesdays, Wednesdays and Thursdays from 10:00 AM to Noon beginning on Tuesday, April 23, 2013.
+Tours will last 20 minutes and are subject to availability.
+Reservations must be made at least one week in advance and no walk up tours are available.

-Admission to the Ransom Center at the University of Texas in Austin is free and open to the public.
 The major focus of the Ransom Center is the study of the literature and culture of the United States, Great Britain, and France.
 Free things to do in Austin at the Harry Ransom Center include include the exhibits at the center displaying manuscripts, rare books, photographs, works of art and major collections in theater and movie memorabilia including the David O. Selznick and Gloria Swanson archives.
-The Harry Ransom Center also offers a number of free special events including poetry readings, lectures and movies.
+The Harry Ransom Center also offers a number of special events including poetry readings, lectures and movies.
+Admission to the Ransom Center at the University of Texas in Austin is FREE.

 The Lyndon Baines Johnson Library and Museum is one of thirteen presidential libraries administered by the National Archives and Records Administration.
 The Library houses forty-five million pages of historical documents which include the papers from the entire public career of Lyndon Baines Johnson and also from those of close associates.
 The museum provides year-round public viewing of its permanent historical and cultural exhibits.
 Special activities and exhibits are sponsored privately by the Friends of the LBJ Library and its parent organization, the LBJ Foundation.
-Beginning in December 2011, the LBJ Library and Museum in Austin, Texas, will be undergoing a major redesign with a grand opening scheduled for December 2012, in celebration of what would have been Lady Bird Johnson’s 100th birthday.
-The LBJ Library will remain open throughout the construction, but parts of the Library will be closed at times.
-Updates on construction and exhibit closures will be available on the Library website.
+The LBJ Library offers FREE admission on the following days; Martin Luther King Day; Presidents Day; Explore UT Day; Memorial Day; The Fourth of July; August 27th (LBJ's birthday); Veterans Day; and Austin Museum Day.

-The Mexi-Carte Museum provides education programs and exhibitions focusing on traditional and contemporary Mexican, Latino, and Latin American art and culture.
+The Mexi-Arte Museum provides education programs and exhibitions focusing on traditional and contemporary Mexican, Latino, and Latin American art and culture.
 Since its founding in 1984, Mexic-Arte Museum has been designated as the Official Mexican and Mexican American Fine Art Museum of Texas by the 78th Legislature of the State of Texas.
+Admission to the Mexi-Arte Museum is FREE every Sunday and FREE during the month of December.

 The Neill-Cochran House Museum was designed and constructed by Abner Cook, the Master Builder responsible for Austin’s most elegant 19th-century houses, including the Texas Governor’s Mansion, Woodlawn, Sweetbrush, and Westhill.
-Filled with furnishings from 1780-1925 in period rooms: Colonial, Empire, Rococo Revival, Victorian, the Neill-Cochran House Museum provides a narrative for it's former occupants, most notably the Texas School for the Blind and Federal troops during Reconstruction
+Filled with furnishings from 1780-1925 in period rooms: Colonial, Empire, Rococo Revival, Victorian, the Neill-Cochran House Museum provides a narrative for it's former occupants, most notably the Texas School for the Blind and Federal troops during Reconstruction.
+The Neill-Cochran House Museum is available for weddings, rehearsal dinners, and other special events.

 The Daughters of the Republic of Texas is an organization dedicated to the preservation of Texas Heritage formed in 1891.
 They own/operate several museums throughout Texas, including the Alamo in San Antonio.
 The Republic of Texas Museum is located at the Daughters of the Republic of Texas headquarters, and houses many artifacts from the Republic of Texas era.